about-future/SpaceX/README.md

 ### Description

-This app is dedicated to SpaceX Company and to their inspiring work on space exploration.
+This android app is dedicated to SpaceX Company and to their inspiring work on space exploration.
 It provides important information about previous and upcoming rocket launches, rocket types and launch sites.

 ### Intended User